 - 1. Hill College EMS Program Uniform

 - 2. Hill College EMS Program Badge/ Other clinical site badges as required.

 - 3. Grey Polo shirt.

 - 4. Black shoes/boots.

 - 5. Black or blue slacks with black belt.

-- 6. Closed toed, black shoes with dark socks.
+- 6. Closed-toed, black shoes with dark socks.

-- 7. Jackets may be worn in inclement weather, as long as they have been approved by the clinical

-- 8. coordinator.
-Jackets must be solid navy/black with no logo/insignia
+- 7. Jackets may be worn in inclement weather if they have been approved by the clinical coordinator.
+Jackets must be solid navy/black with no logo/insignia.

-- 9. No caps/hats will be worn in classroom environment or while attending clinical.
-Hats may be worn while outside of the classroom building during skills training and during breaks
+- 8. No caps/hats will be worn in classroom environment or while attending clinical.
+Hats may be worn outside of the classroom building during skills training and during breaks.

-- 10. Watch with second hand.
+- 9. Watch with second hand.

-- 11. No caps/hats will be worn in classroom environment or while attending clinical.
-Hats may be worn while outside of the classroom building during skills training and during breaks
+- 10. No caps/hats will be worn in classroom environment or while attending clinical.
+Hats may be worn outside of the classroom building during skills training and during breaks.

-- 12. Stethoscope
+- 11. Stethoscope

-- 13. Penlight/Flashlight Field Internship
+- 12. Penlight/Flashlight Field Internship

-- 14. Pen, paper, clinical handbook.
+- 13. Pen, paper, clinical handbook.